PyFlightCoach/FlightData/README.md

-This repo is designed for the storage of and access to flight log data.
-Interface has been changed at version 0.2.0 and downstream packages will need updating.
+This repo is designed for handling flight log data flight log data.

-TODO: Check the accel and gyro biases added to acceleration and gyro make sense

 TODO: check it works for older ardupilot firmware versions